 Mumbai, October 16, 2020: A Blue baby born in Iraq with a complex congenital heart disease overcame challenges of distance to reach Mumbai for a successful corrective heart surgery at the Kokilaben Dhirubhai Ambani Hospital.
 The month-old baby, born with a condition known as D-TGA or Dextro-Transposition of the Great Arteries was operated upon by a specialised paediatric cardiac surgery team led by Dr. Suresh Rao, Director, Children’s Heart Centre at Kokilaben Dhirubhai Ambani Hospital.
 In D-TGA, the two main vessels of the heart, the aorta and pulmonary artery are switched from their normal positions and to correct the defect, an Arterial Switch Operation with Atrial Septal Defect (a hole in the wall of the heart) closure was performed.
-The baby has recovered well, with the happy parents looking forward to travel back home with their pink baby.
+The Blue baby has recovered well, with the happy parents looking forward to travel back home with their pink baby.

 Important Announcement – EasyShiksha has now started Online Internship Program “Ab India Sikhega Ghar Se”

 Dr. Suresh Rao, said, “It was a blue baby at birth, reports revealed a highly complex heart condition as the reason.
 Simply put, the blood supply to baby’s body was reversed, and without early corrective surgery, the condition that occurs in approximately 1 in 5000 live births, would have been fatal.
 In India, such surgeries in neonates and infants are common, and are carried out within 2 days to 2 weeks after birth.
 However, with the surgical expertise unavailable in Iraq, it was the fortuitous intervention by an Indian friend of the father that brought the baby to Kokilaben Hospital.”